INDIE ROCK DRUMS

 So there are a lot of benefits to owning it.

-You get the benefit of the sound of the acoustic spaces captured here today in EA Studio A. You get the benefit of the my drum sound - techniques developed over many years.
+You get the benefit of the sound of the acoustic spaces captured here today in Studio A. You get the benefit of the drum sound - techniques I've developed over many years.
 The benefit of carefully tuned drums, nice microphones, careful signal processing and professional engineering.
-You are going to get all those benefits in Indie Rock Drums by Drumatica.
+You are going to get all those benefits in this sample pack.

 WHY ALBINI DRUMS SOUND SO UNIQUE